WHITE WATER RAFTINGNear Portland

 - October

-Our Hells Canyon rafting trips run the northern section of the Snake River on the Oregon, Idaho border.
+Our Hells Canyon river rafting trips run the northern section of the Snake River on the Oregon, Idaho border.
 Located in a remote section of Eastern Oregon, this world renowned rafting trip features the seclusion of the the Wallowa-Wittman National Forest and the Hells Canyon Wilderness.

 Our Snake River Outpost Location in Halfway, OR